simonnordberg/simonnordberg.github.io/resume.md

       <p>
         I am an engineer and technology generalist turned product leader who thrives on defining successful products, building effective product teams, and improving product development processes.
 Bringing people together to build great things is what keeps me going.
+That and constantly learning and improving.
       </p>
     </div>
   </div>